 \section{Conclusion}

-This paper introduces a CKM-enabled ISAC framework that achieves robust environment-aware sensing, even in challenging NLoS scenarios where traditional geometric-based methods fail.
+This paper introduces a CKM-enabled ISAC framework that achieves robust environment-aware sensing, even in challenging NLoS scenarios where traditional geometry-based methods fail.
 We demonstrate that the same CKM designed for environment-aware communications can be exploited to achieve sensing as well.
 Simulation results demonstrate significant performance gains over geometry-based approaches, with CRLB analysis confirming enhanced robustness.
-This approach marks a significant advancement for ISAC systems, enabling seamless integration of sensing and communication in complex environments enabled by the same CKM.
+This approach marks a significant advancement for ISAC systems, enabling seamless integration of sensing and communication in complex environments using the same CKM.